tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

   * Each path_challenge SHOULD go into different transport packets.
 (Note that the DTLS implementation may not have control over the packetization done by the transport layer.)
-  * The transmission of subsequent path_challenge message SHOULD be paced to decrease the chance of loss.
+  * The transmission of subsequent path_challenge messages SHOULD be paced to decrease the chance of loss.
-  * Each path_challenge MUST have different unpredictable data.
+  * Each path_challenge message MUST contain random data.
 * The initiator MAY use padding using the record padding mechanism available in DTLS 1.3 (and in DTLS 1.2, when CID is enabled on the sending direction) up to the anti-amplification limit to probe if the path MTU (PMTU) for the new